Geocaching & orienteering

 Head off the trail to your right and up towards the ‘Matterhorn’.
 Look for hawthorn bushes to your left!

 Travel back along the Cleveland Way towards Sandsend.
 Look out for the first quarry on your right and continue until you see a 'trail' sign on your right.
-Turn off as directed, follow the steps down the path over the boardwalk until you get to a raised heath in the middle of the quarry.
-Travelling off piste along the top look for trees and a lone tree stump in a dip.
-Careful when going down the grassy bank!
+Turn off as directed, follow the steps down.
+BE WARNED THIS SECTION CAN BE SLIPPERY WHEN WET.
+Walk along the path over the boardwalk.
+Continue to follow this path up the steps and onto a raised heath in the middle of the quarry.
+Travelling off piste along the top, make your way around the heather in the centre as best you can.
+Look for the tree at the end of the bank and something a little more prickly to the left of it!
+NOTE - you don't need to travel down the bank to find the cache!

 4. Head to the steps in the corner of Sandsend car park and make your way onto the Cleveland Way National Trail.
 The geocaches are located along here and two are just off the trail.
 Match the linocut with the correct page and stamp the image.
 Make sure you cover the image with lots of ink before stamping!